cpp-for-yourself/lectures-and-homeworks/homeworks/homework_3/homework.md

     Your number is too big.
 Try again!
     ```
     Then repeat from `5.`
-8. If the user guessed the number print:
+8. If the user guessed the number, print:
     ```
     You've done it!
 You guessed the number N in K guesses!
     ```